webqit/webflo/README.md

 Note that because these scripts are naturally reactive, we do not require any `setTimeout()` construct like we required earlier in the case of the classic `<script>` element.
 These expressions self-update as the values they depend on become available, removed, or updated - i.e. as `document.state` gets updated.

-Going forward, we can get to write more succinct code!
+From here, we are also able to write more succinct code!
 Using the [Namespaced HTML](https://github.com/webqit/oohtml#namespaced-html) feature in OOHTML, we could do without those `querySelector()` calls up there.
 Also, we could go on to use any DOM manipulation library of our choice; e.g jQuery, or even better, the jQuery-like [Play UI](https://github.com/webqit/play-ui) library.

 ```html
  <!--